Yan, Marquis of Tian

+Tian Yan, commonly known as "Yan, Marquis of Qi" (齊侯剡 (Qí Hóu Yǎn)) or "Yan, Marquis of Tian" (田侯剡 (Tián Hóu Yǎn)), was from 383 BC to 375 BC the ruler of the Qi state.
+He succeeded his father, the founding monarch of the Tian Qi (田齊) dynasty, Duke Tai of Tian Qi.
+He was killed by his younger brother, Duke Huan of Tian Qi, who then took the throne.

 Reign

 Yan's father was Duke Tai of Tian Qi, the first Qi ruler from the House of Tian.
 Although leaders of the Tian clan had been de facto rulers of Qi since 481 BC, it wasn't until 386 BC that Duke Tai was formally recognized as ruler of Qi by King An of Zhou, the nominal king of all China.
 Duke Tai ascended the throne and exiled Duke Kang of Qi, the last Qi ruler from the House of Jiang, to a seaside city.
 Duke Tai died two years later and was succeeded by Yan.
 Duke Kang died in 379 BC.

 In 378 BC the states of Han, Zhao, and Wei invaded Qi and attacked the city of Lingqiu (in present-day Gaotang County, Shandong Province).
 In 375 BC Yan was murdered by his younger brother Tian Wu, who usurped the throne and became known as Duke Huan of Tian Qi.
 Yan's son Tian Xi was also killed.